 There are also practical life skills that children can learn from doing chores.
 While chores for a 7 year old may not be particularly complex, it will teach them basic skills that they can build on, such as putting their toys away, dusting the furniture or setting the table.
 It can also help to feel part of a team and a sense of pride that they are making an important contribution to the household.

 Reward your kids for completing chores with GoHenry

 Rewarding your kids for doing their chores is a great way to motivate them to help out around the house and thank them for their efforts.
 One of the benefits of chores and related rewards is that it teaches kids about the benefits of hard work and doing a good job.
-But if you are looking to combine rewards with learning valuable money management skills, then that's where a GoHenry prepaid debit card can come in.
+But if you are looking to combine rewards with learning valuable money management skills, then that's where a GoHenry prepaid debit card for kids can come in.
 For kids aged six to 18, the service combines a prepaid debit card, a phone app to view and set goals, and parental controls.
 It's a safe way to pay your children for doing their chores while also keeping a watchful eye over their spending and saving habits.
 It also comes with many useful features, including spending notifications, instant transfers, spending limits and great money-saving offers.

 Establishing chore guidelines